francespinnock/francespinnock.github.io/_pages/cv.md

 Frances Pinnock (b.
 1990) is a British artist.

 With a background in puppetry, she graduated in 2014 with a BA in Modelmaking from the Arts University Bournemouth, working in bespoke leatherwork before establishing her studio practice in 2018.
 In 2022 she received the Leverhulme Arts Scholarship to study for an MA in Sculpture at the Royal College of Art.

+Her works explore formulaic and intuative movement through repetition and gesture, dualisms of tension and release within the body and ideas around implied or risidual motion within static objects.
 Her practice encompasses drawing, sculpture and movement.

 Recent exhibitions include ‘Cut and Fold’ at Make Hauser and Wirth, Somerset (2023), artist led  ‘Material Beings’ at Cromwell Place, London (2023), FOG Design + Art, San Francisco with Sarah Myerscough Gallery (2022) and 'Future Heritage' at Decorex, London (2021).